Hi there and welcome -

 It´s a well known fact that many photographers like to think of themselves or at least thrive to be "masters of light".

 I do like to challenge myself in facing the light directly and doing my best to control it, in the end however I´ll be the first to admit that in all practicality, light tends to be my master, not the other way around!
-Whenever it exposes itself in one of its most beautiful forms, it is difficult for me to resist that urge to hunt it down and capture it.
+Whenever it exposes itself in one of its many beautiful forms, it is difficult for me to resist that urge to capture it and the feeling it evokes.

 Generally speaking, my photography is directed by my mood and intuition when I set up and take the shots and by my interest in processing techniques when I finalize them in order to best suit my concept, always trying to adequately replicate or extend the human vision.

 I use digital processing for expressive images with true-to-life or, ideally, better-than-life dynamics, details and contrasts.
 The HDR/I techniques I use involve exposure blending, bracketing, digital panoramic stitching, focus stacking, tone-mapping, along with standard processing methods.
 The treatment I apply is often complex and varies, depending on the individual image and my vision for any current project.

 I do appreciate traditional photography (in the sense of taking one shot and leaving it "as is", unedited) and admire the old masters as well as photographers still working with film today, but also see its technical and most of all, practical shortcomings, rendering it far less than ideal for my favorite type of scene.

 For my landscape, cityscape and architecture images I am often initially attracted by atmosphere and light of any given location, all the more so when it is gloriously filling natural (and naturally beautiful) places, ones which evoke a feeling of solitude, timelessness and sometimes even spiritual power.
 Scenes defined by LEDs and neon can be stunning as well - but obviously, nothing beats natural light in its endless shades of beauty.

 For portraits, I tend to prefer natural light as well, perhaps with a little added fill-light.